-Section I: Forces and motion
+Section 1: Forces and motion

-Section 2: Electricity Section 3: Waves
+Section 2: Electricity

+Section 3: Waves

 Section 4: Energy resources and energy transfer

 Section 5: Solids, liquids and gases

 Section 6: Magnetism and electromagnetism

 Section 7: Radioactivity and particles

 Section 8: Astrophysics

+Section 8: Astrophysics
-Paper I (IIO marks, 2 hours) core content, not higher level material (61.1% of total marks)

-Paper 2 (60 marks, I hour 15 minutes) all the course content (38.9% of total marks)
+Two examination papers: Paper I (110 marks, 2 hours) core content, not higher level material (61.1% of total marks) Paper 2 (60 marks, 1 hour 15 minutes) all the course content (38.9% of total marks)

 Pupils will be assessed after the completion of each topic and will have homework to complete per week.
-In addition the lesson content will provide means to assess the students on their progress.
+In addition the lesson content will provide means to assess the pupils on their progress.

-Pupils are expected to bring the correct equipment to each lesson, including their chromebooks and exercise books.
+Pupils are expected to bring the correct equipment to each lesson, including their laptops and exercise books.
 They are encouraged to develop a sense of autonomous and independent learning.